West London Extension Specialists

 Snagging & Handover

 We walk through with you, list any snags, and fix them within 5 working days.
 Building control sign-off issued.
 Your 2-year workmanship guarantee starts on handover.
-Insurance-backed warranty available for an extra £350.
+A 10-year insurance-backed warranty is available for an extra £350.

 Why Extend & What's Included